willianantunes/tic-tac-toe-csharp-playground/README.md

 ## Robot logic

-If you look at the [PositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/c78d68642bced98161bbbfaffb8f8d871ffbc506/src/Core/Business/PositionDecider.cs#L13), you'll notice that I simply choose a random available position available from the list.
-During the tests, I used an even simpler version ([CustomPositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/157dc10375a19e0aa00bf209b27227b4fbdf560f/tests/Support/CustomPositionDecider.cs#L7)) that merely select the first open position.
-I could create a test that asserts a winning movement with three movements only (7, 8, and 9) on a 3x3 board with this approach (see it in [this test in GameServiceITests class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/ca91927d303706b65611ab9c5628945f70f9fdd8/tests/TicTacToeCSharpPlayground/Core/Services/GameServiceITests.cs#L203-L250)).
+If you look at the [PositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/c78d68642bced98161bbbfaffb8f8d871ffbc506/src/Core/Business/PositionDecider.cs#L13), you'll notice that I simply choose a random available position from the list.
+During the tests, I used an even simpler version ([CustomPositionDecider class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/157dc10375a19e0aa00bf209b27227b4fbdf560f/tests/Support/CustomPositionDecider.cs#L7)) that merely select the first item from the ordered list.
+I could create a test that asserts a winning game with three movements only (7, 8, and 9) on a 3x3 board with this approach (see it in [this test in GameServiceITests class](https://github.com/willianantunes/tic-tac-toe-csharp-playground/blob/ca91927d303706b65611ab9c5628945f70f9fdd8/tests/TicTacToeCSharpPlayground/Core/Services/GameServiceITests.cs#L203-L250)).